top of page

 * New tip opening range, from 2 to 10.

-* New 3 distinct facing lenghts
+* New 3 distinct facing lengths

-Short / Medium/ Long but wit
+Short / Medium/ Long but with

 old flat facing curves from serie I.